 Ely’s other main stop is the White Pine Public Museum (2000 Aultman St./US-50, 775/289-4710, seasonal hours, free), which has a wide-ranging collection of minerals, mining implements, and Pony Express memorabilia on display.

-Along with extensive mining history, Ely has motels, gas stations, the only supermarket for the next 200 miles east, and dozens of vivid, building-sized murals depicting various aspects of the town’s heritage.
-The heart of town is a neon-rich few blocks of Aultman Street (US-50) west of the US-93 junction, centering upon the landmark Hotel Nevada (775/289-6665, $29 and up), with its giant cowboy and neon-lit slot machines.
+Along with extensive mining history, Ely has motels, gas stations, the only supermarket for the next 153 miles east, and dozens of vivid, building-size murals depicting various aspects of the town’s heritage.
+The heart of town is a neon-rich few blocks of Aultman Street (US-50) west of the US-93 junction, centering on the landmark Hotel Nevada (775/289-6665 or 888/406-3055, $64 and up), with its giant miner and neon-lit slot machines.
 Inside there are real (as opposed to video) slot machines, pool tables, a café, and a bar.
-For a bit more peace and quiet try Jailhouse Motel (211 5th St., 775/289-3033, $45 and up), a block north of Aultman.
+For a bit more peace and quiet, try Jailhouse Motel (211 5th St., 775/289-3033, $53 and up), a block north of Aultman Street.